 Deposit requirements / Final payment dates / Cancellation fees

 Avalon requires a $250 per person, non-refundable deposit, and final payment due 3 months (90 days) prior.
 Insurance based on price of package and includes cancel for any reason insurance for the cruise portion.

 Viking requires $500 per person and final payment within 90 days.
 But often they try to get you to pay in full 6 to 9 months in advance!
 We can negotiate that down for you.
 If you cancel within 120 days for sailing, the fee is only $100 per person.
 At 90 days out, the fee is 15% of the cruise fare, and so on.

-Ama Waterways, $400 pp deposit and final payment 90 days prior. $200 cancellation penalty if cancelled before final payment.
+Ama Waterways, $400 pp deposit and final payment 90 days prior. $200 cancellation penalty if canceled before the final payment.

 River Cruise Travel Insurance

 The river cruise companies generally offer travel insurance for about $795 per person!!
 But that includes the ability to cancel for any reason and receive a future cruise credit.

 We can often get the cost of travel insurance down to $250 per person, but this insurance only allows you to cancel for covered reasons, like death, illness or injury in the family, redeployment or revocation of leave.
 To read more about our trip cancellation insurance click here